 Never Buy Coins From Sellers Who Buy From Chinese Sources

 Before you buy any coins on eBay that are not certified by PCGS or NGC, always check the seller's feedback to see who is buying his coins.
-If the seller has done transactions with buyers based in China or Hong Kong, do not buy coins from him!
+If the seller has done transactions with buyers based in China or Hong Kong, do not buy coins from them!
+Even if the coin is certified, you must exercise caution because certified coins have also been counterfeited.

 This tip might seem to be a no-brainer, but you'd be surprised how many dishonest people do all of their buying and selling from the same eBay account.
 Check the feedback to see who they buy from by clicking on the "Feedback as a Buyer" tab on their feedback page (which you can reach by clicking on the number in parentheses next to their eBay handle).
 If they have ever bought coins from China, even once, do not buy from them!
 Most Chinese counterfeiters sell off eBay after the first purchase.